- Hike up to Tiger Nest monastery

 - Visit dzongs and monasteries on the trail

-Chomolhari Trek with Cultural Tour takes you deep into the luscious beauty of nature and to see sky piercing mountains.
-The lush hills, rivers, forests, valleys and above all the towering snow capped mountains are the basic features of Chomolhari Trek.
+Chomolhari Trek with Cultural Tour takes you deep into the luscious beauty of nature and to see sky-piercing mountains.
+The lush hills, rivers, forests, valleys and above all the towering snow-capped mountains are the basic features of Chomolhari Trek.
 Other than that, a classic blend of Bhutanese culture sums up to make this journey more exciting and enriching.

 Chomolhari Trek with Cultural Tour starts with an exciting flight above the sky stabbing mountains of Nepal to Paro.
 Upon arrival, you will meet our Bhutanese crew.
 At first, you will make your way to the Tiger Nest monastery.
 After visiting the monastery, you initiate your trekking journey from the ruins of the Drugyal Dzong.
-We follow the Paro river and pass many hamlets, forests and farmlands to Yalila Pass.
+We follow the Paro river and pass many hamlets, forests, and farmlands to Yalila Pass.
 The herds grazing in the high altitude hamlets can be an exciting view.
 So can be the splendid views of mountains Tserim Gang, Cholmolhari, Jechu Darkey.
 And there are some other glaciers too that comes to our sight as we trek throughout the trail.
 Chomolhari Base Camp will also give you some enchanting views of mountains in Bhutan.

 Chomolhari Trek with Cultural Tour is not just limited to the heavenly beauty of nature.
 But it is an extended form of natural to cultural exploration.
 The architectural richness that is still intact is the treasure that this place beholds.
-You can find the stupas, monasteries, temples and dzongs in good condition.
-And most important fact, Bhutan is an only country around the world which follows Mahayana Buddhism.
+You can find the stupas, monasteries, temples, and dzongs in good condition.
+And the most important fact, Bhutan is the only country around the world which follows Mahayana Buddhism.
 It is the only Mahayana Buddhist state around the globe.
 The cultural dresses, prayer flags, monasteries and every other aspect of this place give a positive vibe which is lively and vibrant.

 So, are you willing to dive into the immense beauty and cultural richness of Bhutan?
 If yes, then join Himal Eco Treks to make your journey worth it.